If you write content in the first line above the default Microsoft email signature, the recipient will not see the content.

 </html>

-We did it to ensure that whatever was changed in the email signature (by the end user) would be replaced.
+We did it to ensure that any changes made to the email signature (by the end user) would be overwritten.

-For example, if an end-user adds 'John Doe', it would get replaced when he sends the email.
+For example, if an end user adds 'John Doe', it would be replaced when he sends the email.

-And if an end-user removes his/her email signature in the Settings, it will still get an email signature applied because the HTML tag is still there (but invisible).
+And if an end-user removes their email signature in Settings, it will still have an email signature applied because the HTML tag remains (though invisible).